Aids and modifications

 Hearing providers

-Fees Orders set the maximum amount payable per service and reiterate that workers are not liable for these costs.
+Fees and practice requirements and Fees Orders set the maximum amount payable per service and reiterate that workers are not liable for these costs.

 No fees are payable for cancellation or non-attendances.
 Pre-payment of fees for reports or services is not permitted.